psychics4change/psychics4change.github.com/README.md

 ### Humen has other potentials which have remained unused and unknown by and for the public, for long.

-## ** Psychics For Change ** is established by a few of those who have exercised their higher abilities.
+### ** Psychics For Change ** is an open community for all who realized their higher capacities,to join their powers to change the world for better.
-This is an open community for all who realized their higher capacities, to join efforts to change the world for better.
+### You are welcome to join or follow, if you are an apprentice or a fan.

-## You are welcome to join or follow, if you are an apprentice or a fan.
+### We are a few who have exercised our higher abilities.

-## We will add more details and plans.
+## We will add more details and plans soon.